-shiny
+shiny AppAbstract

-application.
+The notebook is a practical walk-through of implementing asynchronous programming in R using packagefuture and promises, mainly for the purpose of kick-starting developing a scalable shiny application.
 Indeed, all 3 packages come with very well-structured official tutorials already.
 This notebook serves more as a minimally sufficient one-stop reference for developers to quickly hands-on on the topic and get ready for the actual application development.

-future
+future[1] "1.14.0"

-(Bengtsson (2019)) allows a single-threaded R process to launch a task in another thread to achieve asynchronous programming.
+The package future (Bengtsson (2019)) allows a single-threaded R process to launch a task in another thread to achieve asynchronous programming.
 It is the main entry point for a task to be asynchronous.

-, we simply wrap it with a future
+To make an expression a Future, we simply wrap it with a future function call:

-Then we can collect the result of a Future
+Then we can collect the result of a Future:

 [1] 2

-to be useful, we need to configure the execution plan.
+In order for a Future to be useful, we need to configure the execution plan.
 That is, how we’d like to run a given task in a separate process.

-The default execution plan for future
+The default execution plan for future is sequential:

 sequential: